 Fund holdings and/or sector allocations are subject to change at any time and are not recommendations to buy or sell any security.

 The ICE BofA Merrill Lynch High Yield Master II tracks the performance of below-investment-grade, but not in default, U.S. dollar-denominated corporate bonds publicly issued in the U.S. domestic market, and includes issues with a credit rating of BBB or below, as rated by Moody’s and S&P. An investor cannot invest directly in an index.
 Unmanaged index returns do not reflect any fees, expenses or sales charges.
-Market Cap is the market price of an entire company, calculated by multiplying the number of shares outstanding by the price per share.
-Turnover Ratio is a measure of the fund’s trading activity that is computed by taking the lesser of purchases or sales (excluding all securities with maturities of less than one year) and dividing by average monthly assets.
-The 30-Day SEC Yield (Unsubsidized) is computed under an SEC standardized formula based on income net income earned over the past 30 days excluding expense reimbursements.
+The 30-Day SEC Yield without waiver (Unsubsidized) is computed under an SEC standardized formula based on income net income earned over the past 30 days excluding expense reimbursements.
+Current Yield represents the distributed net investment income plus any returned capital for the period, annualized and divided by the net asset value per share at the end of the period.
+Annual Turnover represents the rate of which assets in a fund are bought and sold by the portfolio managers over a one-year period.

 Miller Value Funds are distributed by Quasar Distributors, LLC.